Phytosemiotics

 Phytosemiotics is a branch of biosemiotics that studies the sign processing capabilities present in plants.
-Some functions that plants perform that utilize this simple semiosis includes cellular recognition, plant perception, intercellular communication, and plant signal transduction.
+Some functions that plants perform that utilize this simple semiosis include cellular recognition, plant perception, intercellular communication, and plant signal transduction.
 Comparative to the sign processing present in animals and humans, phytosemiotics occurs at the cellular level, with communication between the cells of plants acting as a means of observing their surroundings and making rudimentary decisions.

 History

 The term 'phytosemiotics' was introduced by German psychologist and semiotician Martin Krampen, in 1981.
 After participating in an experiment involving a subject living in a plant-filled greenhouse, Krampen became interested in the semiotic processing capabilities of plants.
-After consulting with the works of Jakob von Uexküll, in particular his 'Theory of Meaning', Krampen further developed this concept and eventually wrote "Phytosemiotics", the first essay covering the topic.
+After consulting the works of Jakob von Uexküll, in particular his 'Theory of Meaning', Krampen further developed this concept and eventually wrote "Phytosemiotics", the first essay covering the topic.

 Comparisons with zoosemiotics

 Despite the fundamentally different biological systems that make up animals and plants, there are comparisons to be made in the ways they undergo semiotics.
 One possible similarity is the presence of vegetative semiotics within plants as well as animals, as intercellular communication is an important aspect of all life.
 Another example is the ability to distinguish which aspects in the immediate environment of a creature (also known as their 'umwelt') are important to their survival and which ones are not.
 While plants do not have an umwelt in the traditional sense, they are able to deduce what surrounding resources are important to them and which ones are not.

-An important aspect of phytosemiotics is understanding how plants undergo semiosis differently than how animals experience it.
+An important aspect of phytosemiotics is understanding how plants undergo semiosis differently from how animals experience it.
 One important difference is the lack of 'receptor' and 'effector' organs in plants, unlike animals who are able to see their environment and interact with it in a more direct way than plants are able to.
-While plants may not have tradition receptor or effector organs in the same way animals do, plants do use signal transduction to send external signals throughout the plant to make simple decisions.
+While plants may not have traditional receptor or effector organs in the same way animals do, plants do use signal transduction to send external signals throughout the plant to make simple decisions.
 Another important difference is the types of signs plants are able to process.
 While plants can only process indexes, animals can also process icons and humans can further process symbols.